Angel Shots: Protecting Customers from Sexual Assault

 What Should Bartenders Do When Someone Orders an Angel Shot?

-When a customer orders an angel shot, it is the responsibility of the bartender to believe they are in an unsafe situation.
+When a customer orders an angel shot, it is the bartender's responsibility to believe they are in an unsafe situation.
 The bartender should aid in getting the customer to safety.
-Some customers may be smiling and seem in good humor or even appear to be joking to make the situation seem normal and not alarm the potential threat.
+Some customers may be smiling and seem to be in good humor or even appear to be joking to make the situation seem normal and not alarm the potential threat.
 If someone orders an angel shot, bartenders should take immediate action.

 If someone orders an angel shot, a bartender may do any of the following: